 a legendary acting teacher interviewed me to study with him.

-he knew a lot of things and was gentle and courteous; he asked me where I found my inspiration.
+he was wise and gentle and courteous; he asked me where I found my inspiration.

-he probably expected me to reel off a list of au-courant cultural curios (and his expectations were universally confirmed):
+he probably expected me to reel off a list of au-courant cultural curios (and his expectations tended to be confirmed):

-but: the answer Reuven wanted me to find was ‘in myself’.
+but anyway, the answer Reuven, most generous of teachers, wanted me to find, was ‘in myself’.

 as a teacher and as an artist, I do not proselytise any one particular tradition; I do not prioritise any particular method or system.
-I draw inspiration from my responses to many great teachers, those whom I’ve known in life and those I’ve known only in my imagination.
-My theatrical sense is forged by these all these collisions: Stanislavskyan realism and commedia dell’arte, movement psychology and neuroscience, modern dance and silent film, clown and Greek tragedy, Shakespeare and the Method, baroque opera and butoh, high culture and pop culture, classical art and contemporary icons.
+I draw inspiration from my responses to many great artists and teachers, those whom (or whose work) I’ve known in life and those I’ve encountered only in my imagination.
+My theatrical sense is forged by all these collisions: Stanislavskyan realism and commedia dell’arte, movement psychology and neuroscience, modern dance and silent film, clown and Greek tragedy, Shakespeare and the Method, baroque opera and butoh, high culture and pop culture, classical art and contemporary icons.